The ultimate nutrient-packed vegan buddha bowl! Raw and steamed veggies pair with beans, sauerkraut, and a vibrant turmeric tahini sauce.

 If you want to change up this buddha bowl recipe, try any of these variations:

 - Swap in a different legume.
-I recommend lentils or chickpeas, but baked tofu could work here, too.
+I recommend lentils or chickpeas, but baked tofu or tempeh could work here, too.

 - Vary your grain.
-Quinoa would be great here, or for extra veggie power, you could try cauliflower rice.
+Quinoa would be great here, or for extra veggie power, you could try cauliflower rice or even spaghetti squash.